11 Best Beaches in the Outer Banks

 The beaches here stretch uninterrupted and are fairly quiet spots to soak up the sun and surf.
 You won't find a lively scene here, but you will find families enjoying the best of what the Outer Banks has to offer.
 This area is one of the best places to camp in the Outer Banks if you are RV'ing.

-Just south of Rodanthe is the small town with a fitting name for a beach destination: Waves.
+Just south of Rodanthe is a small town with a fitting name for a beach destination: Waves.
 The town has a nice beach that stretches for miles and is similar in nature to Rodanthe; it's a place where families come to spend their summer vacations.
 Waves has a fine assortment of places to stay, decent restaurants, and a few things to do for kids.

 Waves has a bit of a split personality.
 On the Atlantic side, it's your traditional beach destination, but on the Pamlico Sound side, it's one of the top places in the Outer Banks to go kiteboarding.
 If it's windy, stroll over to Real Watersports.
 Grab a spot on the upstairs patio, and check out the kiteboarders racing across the water of Pamlico Sound.